-Whatever brings you to counselling, I will provide a safe, warm and understanding space.
-I am experienced in supporting clients with a wide range of issues including anxiety and panic, depression, family issues, eating disorders/disordered eating, issues around identity including gender and sexuality, coming to terms with a big life change.
+There are many reasons why we seek counselling, it may be an immediate, urgent need or it may be a long-standing issue that has come to a point where you need help to navigate through it.
+I am an experienced Counsellor, I have been working as a therapist for 12 years and in that time I have supported clients with a wide range of issues including anxiety and panic, generalised anxiety disorder, depression, ADHD, family issues, Climate Distress, eating disorders/disordered eating, issues around identity including gender, sexuality and race, coming to terms with a big life change.
 I am passionate about the difference counselling can make and have seen countless clients finish our work together in a better place than they started.

 How I Work

 Primarily I work in a Person-Centred way, this means that I build a relationship with each client, I attend closely to you and your experience, bearing in mind that we are all wonderfully unique and individual.
 Two of us may go through a similar experience but what we see/hear/feel will likely be different.
 So by listening to you I seek to understand your unique perspective and what you want to get from counselling.
 I come from an Integrative perspective which means that I draw on a range of models so that I can tailor my approach to each individual.
 I will sometimes suggest therapeutic writing tasks or use creative methods in or between sessions.
 I find Transactional Analysis a useful model to help us understand ourselves more fully and how we interact with those around us.
 I also draw on some CBT tools and ideas to help us gain insight into challenging situations or behaviour.
 I take a whole-life approach and will sometimes explore the impact of sleeping patterns, physical wellbeing, how we use technology and food/eating.
 My approach is always open-minded, curious and mindful of your needs, limits and resources.